rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

   https://www.semanticscholar.org/paper/Designer-Babies-Have-Neves/9eccd2a49004e8479ec6506d1b9ebf7f08771729-->

-## Gene-Edited Humans
+## Table of Contents
+{:.no_toc}
+* TOC
+{:toc}

+## Perspectives on Human Gene-Editing
-_My perspective on potentially having gene-edited children, and a very brief overview of what the public and bioethics community have to say about "designer babies" and about human gene-editing._
+_My perspective on potentially having gene-edited children, and a very brief overview of what the public and bioethics community have to say about "designer babies" and about human gene-editing; these, I believe, are useful precursors for forecasting human gene-editing futures._

 In the 2021 _[Dictionary of Global Bioethics][global_bio]{:target="_blank"}_, [Henk ten Have][Henk]{:target="_blank"}  and [Maria do Céu Patrão Neves][Maria]{:target="_blank"} 's[^1] offer the following definition of a "[designer baby][Designer Baby, Wikipedia]{:target="_blank"}" (pp. 405-406):